 The Quave Research Group is composed of an interdisciplinary team of scientists that focus on medical ethnobotany and drug discovery at Emory University.
 Specifically, we study the antimicrobial properties of natural products from medicinal plants.

 - Volunteers.
-There are occasional opportunities for student volunteers to join the lab.
+There are opportunities for student volunteers to join the lab.
 These positions are competitive and there is an application process.
 If you are interested in gaining research experience as a lab volunteer, please complete the online application.
 Note that volunteers are required to commit to 10-15 hours in the lab per week, in 3 hour minimum blocks.

 - Graduate Students.
 Dr. Quave is a member of the graduate faculty of the Emory Graduate Division of Biological and Biomedical Sciences (GDBBS), in the Microbiology and Molecular Genetics (MMG) program.
 She can take graduate students that have been accepted into the GDBBS divsion of the graduate school at Emory University.
 Visit the GDBBS website for prospective students for more information on how to apply to the program.
 She takes PhD and MD/PhD students through these programs.